hungnt55/RaRecognize/README.md

 ## Instructions to prepare data and run RaRecognize:

 ### 1. Prepare data:
 This step generates 5 random train/test splits, transform text into numerical vector using TFIDF (1K), PCA (99%) and ICA (same #dimension as PCA) and store them in test_data folder.
-We include the public NYTimes disaster dataset with news articles of 13 disaster classes in the data folder.
+We include the public NYTimes disaster dataset with news articles from 13 different disaster classes in the data folder.

 	python setup_experiment_data.py